l-mathur/social-ai/README.md

 **C1: Ambiguity in Constructs**

-*Social constructs have inherent ambiguity in their definition and interpretation in the social world.* Discussed in Section 4.1 of the paper.
+*Social constructs have inherent ambiguity in their definition and interpretation in the social world.* (Section 4.1 of the paper).

 **C2: Nuanced Signals**

 *Social constructs are expressed through behaviors and signals that can be nuanced, often manifesting through different degrees of synchrony across actors and modalities.
-During interactions, small changes in social signals can lead to large shifts in social meaning being conveyed.* Discussed in Section 4.2 of the paper.
+During interactions, small changes in social signals can lead to large shifts in social meaning being conveyed.* (Section 4.2 of the paper).

 **C3: Multiple Perspectives**

-*In social interactions, actors bring their own perspectives, experiences, and roles; these factors can change over time and influence the perspectives of other actors during interactions.* Discussed in Section 4.3 of the paper.
+*In social interactions, actors bring their own perspectives, experiences, and roles; these factors can change over time and influence the perspectives of other actors during interactions.* (Section 4.3 of the paper).

 **C4: Agency and Adaptation**

-*Actors learn from social experiences and adapt to social contexts, through interactions, influenced by their own agency, goals, motivations, and identities.* Discussed in Section 4.4 of the paper.
+*Actors learn from social experiences and adapt to social contexts, through interactions, influenced by their own agency, goals, motivations, and identities.* (Section 4.4 of the paper).

 ```bibtex
 @misc{mathur2024advancing,